dmentipl/plonk/README.md

 Usage
 -----

+Plonk supports the following SPH file formats:

-Plonk requires Phantom output to be in [HDF](https://en.wikipedia.org/wiki/Hierarchical_Data_Format) format.
+* Phantom output in [HDF](https://en.wikipedia.org/wiki/Hierarchical_Data_Format) format.

-*You can convert old dumps to HDF.* See the Phantom wiki for more information (https://bitbucket.org/danielprice/phantom/wiki).
+*Note: you can convert Phantom binary dumps to HDF.* See the [Phantom wiki](https://bitbucket.org/danielprice/phantom/wiki) for more information.

 ### Basic usage

-To read in a collection of Phantom dump files with names like `disc_00000.h5`, ...
+To read in a collection of dump files with names like `disc_00000.h5`, ...

 ```python
 from plonk.dump import Dump